-Correct, when we got to Sydney it was very hard to get gigs because we were unknown there, eventually we found an agent willing to book us but he insisted we change the name because he thought it carried unpleasant conotations.
-His suggestion was that bands with names beginning with "B" were successful, see Beatles and Beachboys.
-So stuck a pin in a map of Australia and the nearest name beginning with "B" was "Buffalo".
+Correct, when we got to Sydney it was very hard to get gigs because we were unknown there, eventually we found an agent willing to book us but he insisted we change the name because he thought it carried unpleasant connotations.
+His suggestion was that bands with names beginning with ‘B’ were successful, see Beatles and Beach Boys.
+So stuck a pin in a map of Australia and the nearest name beginning with ‘B’ was ‘Buffalo’.
 After a few months in Sydney half the band quit and went back to Brisbane so Pete and I recruited some Sydney musicians, including John Baxter on guitar, and that was the real start of Buffalo.
 Prior to this we’d all played in various little bands but had done no recording.

-How did you guys get together to form Head and why the name Head?
+How did you guys get together to form Head?

-At what point did you transform into Buffalo and why the name Buffalo?
+At what point did you transform to Buffalo?

 How do you remember some of the early sessions you had as Buffalo?

-The Vertigo deal came about because it was one of the Phillips subsiduary labels and had Black Sabbath on it.
+The Vertigo deal came about because it was one of the Phillips subsidiary labels, and had Black Sabbath on it.
 Some of our recordings were sent to Vertigo and they saw it as fitting the label’s image.
-This all made sense to us and of course meant that those fans of "Heavy Rock" would become aware of what we did.
+This all made sense to us and of course meant that those fans of ‘Heavy Rock’ would become aware of what we did.
 As far as I know we were the only non-English band to ever be released on Vertigo.

-Dead Forever is your first LP released in 1972.
-I would love if you could share some of the strongest memories from producing and recording this LP?
+Dead Forever debut was released in 1972.
+I would love if you could share some of the strongest memories from producing and recording it.